 What about horror or comedy?

-Best Guess: Women-centric Drama
+Best Guess: Women-Centric Historical Drama

 If there is one glaring chink in the armor of Chris Nolan, it is that all his films have been male-centric.
 His films, with minor exceptions, hardly have any place for women in it.
 Yes, he surely creates roles for them — like Murphy’s role in ‘Interstellar’ was originally meant to be a boy but he rewrote the part to be a girl — but he is yet to make a film that centers around women.
 In the age where more and more women centric movies are doing very well at the box office, it is perfect opportunity for Mr. Nolan to make a women-centric drama that breaks new grounds.
 And I am sure, after making Dunkrik, which didn’t have a single female part, he must be sick of men (I’m kidding, of course).
 Also, his wife Emma, who is his close collaborator, might be good influence for him to start thinking in that direction.
-So, while we still wait for an official announcement, tighten you seat belts for the next Christopher Nolan movie which most likely will release in 2020 and according to my best guess is going to be a women-centric drama.
+So, while we still wait for further details on the plot, tighten you seat belts for the next Christopher Nolan movie which will release in 2020 and according to my best guess is going to be a women-centric historical drama.